ryedin/site/_management/api-keys.md

 Console users have a master API key that can access all the configured Racks.
 If you lose this API key, you can generate a new one.

-Log In to Console → Click Account → Click Roll API Key
+Log in to Console → Click Account → Click Roll API Key

 Then you can log in from the CLI with your new API key: